coxandrew/gogo/README.markdown

     $ go --list

+### Go to a project directory

+    $ cd recycling    # once it has been added to your list, you'll have an alias to it

 ## Custom project initialization steps

 To customize what initialization steps your project performs, just create a `.gorc` file in your project's directory and this will be sourced after Go takes you to your project.

+## TODO

+* Make the list option prettier
+* Add a --delete option
+* Add AppleScript examples for:
+  * Opening a new Terminal tab and executing a command
+  * Opening a URL in a new browser window